CURRENT STUDENTS

 Emma Selmon is pursuing her doctor of musical arts degree at the University of Maryland, College Park School of Music, where she is serving as the clarinet studio graduate assistant.
 She earned her master of music degree in clarinet performance from the University of Maryland in May 2023.

-At the University of Maryland, Selmon has been a member of the Wind Orchestra and Symphony Orchestra as well as a number of chamber ensembles.
-With the Wind Orchestra, she served as principal and E-flat clarinetist at their 2023 College Band Directors National Association (CBDNA) convention performance in Athens, Georgia, which included the world premiere of Clarice Assad's Multiverse: Another Rite of Spring.
-In the summer of 2022, she was a contemporary performance fellow at the Atlantic Music Festival, where she played clarinet and bass clarinet on the premieres of 15 new chamber ensemble works.
-Selmon received her bachelor of music degree in clarinet performance from the Baldwin Wallace University Conservatory of Music in 2019.
-During her undergraduate career, Selmon played in a variety of chamber groups and was a member of the university’s Symphony Orchestra and Symphonic Wind Ensemble; with the latter, she performed in concerts at the Kennedy Center and Carnegie Hall.
-In addition to her musical pursuits, she served as editor of the university’s award-winning student newspaper, The Exponent.
-Following her graduation from Baldwin Wallace, Selmon worked as a reporter and news editor for the Gratiot County Herald, a local newspaper reaching nearly 11,000 readers per week in the Ithaca, Michigan area.
-During that time, she was also a member of the Alma Symphony Orchestra in Alma, Michigan and maintained a private clarinet studio.
-Selmon is currently a student of Professor Robert DiLutis.
-Her previous instructors include Dr. Wesley Warnhoff, Dr. Dennis Nygren, Daniel McKelway and Dr. George Stoffan. |
+At the University of Maryland, Selmon serves as instructor for undergraduate minor clarinet students and coordinates the Maryland Clarinet Society Clarinet Choir.
+As a performer, she has been active with the Wind Orchestra, the Symphony Orchestra and the Maryland Opera Studio as well as a number of student-led chamber ensembles.
+With the University of Maryland Wind Orchestra, she served as principal and E-flat clarinetist at their 2023 College Band Directors National Association (CBDNA) convention performance in Athens, Georgia, which featured the world premiere of Clarice Assad's Multiverse: Another Rite of Spring.
+In the summer of 2022, she was a contemporary performance fellow at the Atlantic Music Festival, playing clarinet and bass clarinet on the premieres of 15 new chamber ensemble works.
+Selmon’s clarinet and bass clarinet playing can be heard on “Uproot: Greek Refugee Songs from Asia Minor,” a June 2024 album released by the Kombos Collective (formerly the Greek Chamber Music Project).
+An active freelancer, recent engagements include performances with Annapolis Opera and the Allentown Symphony Orchestra and at venues including the Kennedy Center.
+Selmon holds a bachelor of music degree in clarinet performance from the Baldwin Wallace Conservatory of Music, where she also served as editor of the university’s award-winning student newspaper, The Exponent.
+Upon her graduation from Baldwin Wallace, she worked as a reporter and news editor for the Gratiot County Herald, an Ithaca, Michigan newspaper reaching nearly 11,000 readers per week.
+During that time, she performed with the Alma Symphony Orchestra in Alma, Michigan and maintained a private clarinet studio.
+Selmon is a student of Professor Robert DiLutis.
+Her previous instructors include Dr. Wesley Warnhoff, Dr. Dennis Nygren and Dr. George Stoffan. |

-Nick Lopez is a first-year masters student at the University of Maryland, College Park School of Music.
+Nick Lopez is a second-year masters student at the University of Maryland, College Park School of Music.
 He is currently a member of the Wind Orchestra and Symphony Orchestra and performs in several chamber ensembles.

 Prior to his graduate studies, Lopez completed his bachelor of music in clarinet performance and an artist diploma at Texas Christian University (TCU) in Fort Worth, Texas.
 During his time at TCU, Lopez played in the TCU Wind Symphony as principal and E-flat clarinetist, performing at the Texas Music Educators Association (TMEA) music convention in San Antonio and at the College Band Directors National Association (CBDNA) convention in Tempe, Arizona.
 He was principal clarinetist in the TCU Symphony Orchestra, participating in their Argentina Tour and performing at TMEA as well.
 After completing studies at TCU, Lopez performed in the Mesquite Symphony Orchestra as 2nd and E-flat clarinetist, and was a section member of the Mansfield Wind Symphony, which performed at the 75th annual Midwest Clinic as an invited ensemble.
 He was also the principal and E-flat clarinetist in the Oak Lawn Band.
 He kept a private clarinet studio and was a contracted musician for various public performances.
 Lopez is currently a student of Professor Robert DiLutis.
 He has previously studied with Gary Whitman (TCU Emeritus), and the late Andy Crisanti (Fort Worth Symphony). |